 - Debt restructure

 Debt restructuring is basically the altering of the terms of your debt with your creditors.
 Negotiation is key in debt restructuring, tell them that you will not run away from debt and that you need to restructure your debt in order pay them.
 You can try and ask for shorter regular payments, or a one-time lump sum payment including all interest at due date, lower interest rates or even get a newer loan to pay your existing due loan.
+Any option you can make work is the perfect way to get out of debt.

 And last but not the least on our list of tips is patience.
 When dealing with stressful things, it is very important that you remain patience and calm in solving your problem.
 There is always light at the end of the road, opportunities will always present themselves at the right time.
 Just keep your eyes open and be steadfast in your battle with your debt.